The Looney Toon capers continue as Newcastle United once again are the gift that seems to keep on giving.

-The news Mike Ashley was going to sell the naming rights to St James' Park made me shake my head and laugh when I first heard it, I could already hear all those Geordie fans shouting at their TV's and radio's at this latest apparent act of betrayal.
+The news Mike Ashley was going to sell the naming rights to St James' Park made me shake my head and laugh.
+I could already hear all those Geordie fans shouting at their TV's and radio's at this latest apparent act of betrayal.

-When later in the day I heard that the Mecca of football - in the eyes of those small minded people too good to part with money in the shop currently bankrolling their club - was to be renamed sportsdirect@St James' Park Stadium I couldn't help but wonder was Mike Ashley deliberately trying to annoy the fans or was this just a practical business decision.
+When later in the day I heard that the Mecca of football - in the eyes of those small minded people too good to part with money in the shop currently bankrolling their club - was to be renamed sportsdirect@St James' Park Stadium, couldn't help but wonder was Mike Ashley deliberately trying to annoy the fans?
+Or was this just a practical business decision.

-Not only has he pissed them off by daring to rename their beloved ground, he has then rubbed their noses in it by using his sportsdirect brand as the naming sponsor for the rest of the season.
+Not only has he pissed them off by daring to rename their beloved ground.
+He has then now rubbed their noses in it by using his sportsdirect brand as the naming sponsor for the rest of the season.

-By the way, where is the money coming from to pay your hero Kevin Keegan off?
+By the way, where is the money coming from to pay hero Kevin Keegan off?

-It's time to wake up and live in the real World, you have a large wagebill, you have a large cash hole to fill since getting relegated, the money from Sky is no longer there, if selling the naming rights keeps the squad together and gets you promoted would it really be that bad?
+It's time to wake up and live in the real world.
+Newcastle United have a large wage bill, and a large cash hole to fill since getting relegated.
+If selling the naming rights keeps the squad together and gets you promoted would it really be that bad?

-Slagging off Mike Ashley is not going to get you promoted or pay the wage bill, the man is funding the deficit created by your well planned relegation last season.
-Surely it's time to get off the blokes back and work with him rather than against him in trying to get back in the Premier League?
+Slagging off Mike Ashley is not going to get you promoted or pay the wage bill.
+The man is funding the deficit created by your well planned relegation last season.
+Surely it's time to get off the blokes back and work with him, rather than against him.
+He is trying to get back in the Premier League.

-After all if he pulls the plug where will you be?
+After all if he pulls the plug where will Newcastle be?
 Remember all those loyal Geordie business men were not interested in buying their beloved club when it was up for sale.

 When you are football betting it is important to get a number of things right.